DevOpsMaestro/flux-cluster/README.md

 For the basic KinD deployment, run:

 **Note:** uncomment the line with `gh auth login` the first time in both scripts to have Git Helper (gh) assist you in getting your Token setup correctly.
+Then comment back out.

 ```bash
 setup-fluxcd-gitops-kind-multinode.sh